-If the department does not make a decision about an AEP application within 60 days, the department is taken to have decided not to approve the AEP.
+If the department does not make a decision about an AEP application within 120 calendar days (or an extended period if further information is requested from the applicant), the department is taken to have decided not to approve the AEP.
 The exporter then has the right to apply to the Secretary for reconsideration of the decision.
 The exporter is also entitled to apply to the Administrative Appeals Tribunal for review of the decision.

-1.4.2 Applying for a variation
+1.4.2 Applying for a variation to an AEP

-Exporters may apply to vary an AEP by submitting an application under subsection 1A.38(1) of the Export Control (Animals) Order 2004.
-Applications to vary an AEP must be made in writing and should be emailed to livestockexp@awe.gov.au.
+The holder of an AEP may apply to vary an AEP under section 9-36 of the Export Control (Animals) Rules 2021.

-Applicants must include:
+Applications to vary an AEP must be made in writing and should:

-- a covering email that clearly describes the proposed changes.
-For example, 'adding landbased AAV instructions for the following [market], [species], [class] and [mode of transport]' - the proposed AEP variation - the corresponding SEPs that the proposed AEP variation relates to.
+- use the application to vary a livestock export licence, approved arrangement, or approved export program form, with relevant sections filled in - include a summary of the proposed changes (for example, 'adding land based AAV instructions for [market], [species], [class] and [mode of transport]') - include the corresponding SEPs, AAV instructions and any other documentation that the proposed AEP variation relates to - be emailed to livestockexp@aff.gov.au once completed.

-The Secretary or their delegate will approve a variation of an AEP if they are satisfied that the proposed variation will ensure the health and welfare of each kind or class of livestock in the course of export activities that the application relates to.
+The Secretary or their delegate will approve a variation of an AEP if they are satisfied that the proposed variation will ensure the health and welfare of each class or species of livestock in the course of export activities that the application relates to.

-The department may request additional information from the exporter for the purpose of making a decision about the application.
-If we request additional information, we will extend the time frame for making the decision.
+When assessing your application, the department may request further information for the purpose of making a decision about the application.
+While this information in being provided, the clock used to measure against will pause, and recommence once the information is received.
 The time frame will be extended by the number of days it takes for an exporter to comply with the request.